Skip to main content

 How do I withdraw from the IELP program?

 If you need to leave your IELP program before the end of the quarter, you must officially withdraw by completing the IELP Withdrawal Form and returning it to the IELP office.
-For further information, see the refund policy and schedule an appointment with an international student advisor.
+For further information, see the refund policy and schedule an appointment with an international student adviser.

 Academic Advising